-^{1.} Brookfield's interest consists of 190.3 million redemption-exchange units, 1.4 million limited partnership units, 2.4 million general partnership units of BIP LP, as well as 13.0 million Class A shares in Brookfield Infrastructure Corporation ("BIPC"), together representing an economic interest of 26% in BIP.
-In 2023, 3.3 million redemption-exchangeable units of BIP were converted into LP units and transferred to wholly-owned subsidiaries of BNRE at fair value for cash consideration of \$100 million.
-The Corporation and BNRE agreed under a voting agreement that all decisions to be made by subsidiaries of BNRE with respect to the voting of these LP units will be made jointly by mutual agreement.
-As a result of the paired share status of BN and BNRE and our ownership of all the issued and outstanding class C shares, the shareholders of BN and BNRE will continue to benefit from the economic return of the transferred assets.
+Brookfield's interest consists of 190.3 million redemption-exchange units, 1.4 million limited partnership units, 2.4 million general partnership units of BIP LP, as well as 13.0 million Class A.2 shares of BIHC (previously Class A shares of BIPC), together representing an economic interest of 26% in BIP.
+As at December 31, 2024 3.3 million LP units of BIP were held by wholly-owned subsidiaries of BWS.
+As a result of the paired share status of BN and BWS and our ownership of all the issued and outstanding BWS class C shares, the shareholders of BN and BWS will continue to benefit from the economic return of the transferred assets.
+See definition in Glossary of Terms beginning on page 134.